arnoldna/SubscriptionDeploy/README.md

 * Storage Account
 * VNet

-## Requirments
+## Requirements
 * Azure CLI installed on the workstation you plan to deploy from.
 * Make sure you are in the correct subscrition that you want to deploy the resource in.
 By default it will use the current subscription.

 Use the following Azure CLI script to deploy your solutions.
+Make sure you modify your parameter names.

 ```azurecli
 az deployment create --name demoDeployment --location centralus --template-file './subscriptionDeploy.json' --parameters rgName=demoResourceGroup rgLocation=centralus storagePrefix=natestore